SaswatChandan/Delta-demo/README.md

 # Delta-demo
-Learning indepth of git and github
+Learning indepth of git and github.